adasantos/jedi-or-sith/README.md

 A web application used to choose your path of force and your master.
 There are two path:
-- The Light Side, and your master is Luke Skywalker
+- The Light Side, and your master is Luke Skywalker.
-- The Dark Side, and your master is Darth Vader
+- The Dark Side, and your master is Darth Vader.

+The project is hosted by Netlify and can be accessed [here](https://adoring-roentgen-5370a5.netlify.app)

 ---